Feefo logo

 The Type of Home

 Before embarking on such an extensive project, you should first review your property to ensure it is suitable.
 For example, an older property won’t be as heat efficient as a new build.
-Another consideration is whether you live in a listed property, as you will need planning permission before making significant changes with solar panels and air source heat pumps; an alternative should an ASHP not be suitable is High Efficiency Direct Electric room radiators.
+Another consideration is whether you live in a listed property, as you will need planning permission before making significant changes with solar panels and air source heat pumps.

 How to Measure your Carbon Footprint